arunprakashpj/Automate-the-deployment-into-kubernetes-enabling-argoCD/helm/README.md

 ## Helm Chart

-Place the Helm Chart files in this directory.
+You can find all files releated to Helm Charts in this directory.